Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 One further item that would be benficial to build in would be to include an estimate of the climate impact of the transporation of the product to the Point-of-Sale (POS).
 By definition, this could most likely not be printed on the product (since the impact at each POS might be different) - but perhaps could be looked up and displayed via a smart phone (which would know the location), or online.

 Creating such a labelling system is a large and global undertaking, which will require many underlying components, technologies and agreements to come together.
-For the Call for Code 2020 challenge on Energy we are encouraging you to experiment with building out some of these components - so these can be brought together to enable this overall labelling system.
+For the Call for Code 2020 challenge on Energy, we are encouraging you to experiment with building out some of these components - so these can be brought together to enable this overall labelling system.
 These components fall into a number of categories:

 |   |   |
 | - | - |